scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 The most straightforward way of doing so is by working on the plugin itself.
 Take a look at our [contributors’ guide](https://scala-native.readthedocs.io/en/latest/contrib/index.html).

 More importantly however, it is to make our ecosystem more native-compatible.
+Scala Native compiler does not operate on JVM bytecode, but on its own intermediate representation distributed in `*.nir` files in resulting JAR.
-This means developing tools and libraries that are not dependent from Java internals.
+Library dependencies not compiled with Scala Native would fail when linking.
+You can help by developing tools and libraries not using Java standard library.
 For example, you can take a look at [sconfig](https://github.com/ekrich/sconfig) - a Scala port of the widely used Lightbend Config library.

-> Only Scala source files can be used by the Scala Native plugin.
-> Distributed libraries contain `.nir` files in their JARs which are crucial in making the SN plugin able to link them correctly.

 ## Summary
 Scala Native is starting to keep up with the rest of the Scala ecosystem.